quicwg/multipath/draft-ietf-quic-multipath.md

 abandoned when the packet that contained the PATH_ABANDON frame is acknowledged.

-The receiver of a PATH_ABANDON frame SHOULD NOT release its resources immediately, but SHOULD wait for at least three times the current Probe Timeout (PTO) interval as defined in {{Section 6.2. of QUIC-RECOVERY}}
+The receiver of a PATH_ABANDON frame should not release its resources immediately, but SHOULD wait for at least three times the current Probe Timeout (PTO) interval as defined in {{Section 6.2. of QUIC-RECOVERY}}
-after receive of the PATH_ABANDON frame or until it receives a RETIRE_CONNECTION_ID frame for that CID, whichever happens sooner.

-Similarly, an endpoint SHOULD wait for three PTOs after the last sent packet before sending the RETIRE_CONNECTION_ID frame for the corresponding CID.
+after the last sent packet before sending the RETIRE_CONNECTION_ID frame for the corresponding CID.
 This is inline with the requirement of {{Section 10.2 of QUIC-TRANSPORT}}
 to ensure that paths close cleanly and that delayed or reordered packets are properly discarded.
+The effect of receiving a RETIRE_CONNECTION_ID frame is specified in the next section.

 Usually, it is expected that the PATH_ABANDON frame is used by the client to indicate to the server that path conditions have changed such that